sagilar/EIoT-Project/README.md

 ## Remarks:
 The LoRa codes are embedded into STM DISCO-L072CZ-LRWAN1 end devices.
 **Most of the code and interfaces are in Spanish.
-Please contact me for help**
+Please contact me for help.**